AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.markdown

 In summary:

 **Current Setup/ Configuration:**

 - Controller <4.7
 - Terraform v0.11.x
 - Aviatrix Terraform provider R1.xx
 - Looking to upgrade Controller to 4.7+

 ---
+### Important
+As Aviatrix is now an official Terraform provider, the process to setup and upgrade between versions have been significantly simplified.
+Upgrading to newer releases is as simple as specifying the "version" in the Aviatrix "provider" block, and running a ``terraform init``.
+Customers no longer need to source from Github and build our provider locally.

+Customers who previously have used Aviatrix as a provider prior to may transition to the official provider by following Step 5.2 in our [setup tutorial](https://docs.aviatrix.com/HowTos/tf_aviatrix_howto.html#troubleshooting).

+For any further questions, please check out our [Support Center](https://docs.aviatrix.com/Support/support_center_terraform.html).

+---
 ## Context